jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 - [Items as resources by Sitecore part 2: reports](https://uxbee.nl/insights/items-as-resources-by-sitecore-part-2)
 Based on the first version of this tool.
 See [gist](https://gist.github.com/jbluemink/ac0851a20a3e94a25a6d998dcd25f466)

-See the Compaire in action
+See the Compare in action
 - [YouTube Tools for working with Sitecore Items as Resources - Compare Items](https://www.youtube.com/watch?v=8AHDOQr2zsA)

 ## IAR Content Editor Warning for Sitecore 10.3+ or XM Cloud.